cimt-ag/data_vault_pipelinedescription/documentation/DVPD_The_Concept.md

 ## Field groups
 Field groups are used to specify the mapping of multiple fields, that are targeting the same table columns.
-- For every "field to target mapping", the participation of this mapping in one or more field groups can be declared using the **field_groups** array
+- For every "field to target mapping", the participation of this mapping in one or more field group can be declared using the **field_groups** array
-- Tables without content (links/esat) can be limited to specific field groups for their loading by declaring **tracked_field_groups**
+- Tables without content (links/esat) can be limited to processed only with keys of specific field groups by declaring **tracked_field_groups**
 - Mappings without a field group delclaraion belong to the implicit field group "_A_" and participate in all field groups declared on other mappings in the DVPD
 - A single field group must only contain a set of fields, that do not overlap in their targets.
 - Tables will be loaded for every field group they get related with.
 This is determined by